Whereas a poll is not required pursuant to The Local Government Election Act for the offices of:

 The Town has been taking a proactive approach by continually working on a long term strategic plan for the community.
 Town infrastructure and lagoon capability with ample capacity is key to accommodate continued growth.

-The community of Waldheim offers many amenities including K-12 Public School, Regional Library, Museum, both of which are housed in the historical CN Station building, a Medical Centre with a Doctor, Chiropractor, and Public Health Nurse and numerous organizations, sports and recreational activities.
+The community of Waldheim offers many amenities including K-12 Public School, Regional Library, Museum which is housed in the historical CN Station building, a Medical Centre with a Doctor, Chiropractor, and Public Health Nurse and numerous organizations, sports and recreational activities.

 The majority of the abundantly tree lined streets within the community are paved.
 A curbside recycling program has been effective since its inception in 1994.
 The picturesque Sam Wendland Heritage Park centrally located next to the CN station is well utilized by all residents of the community.